-Generally, non-emergent care services provided by out-of-network providers are not covered.
-However, you or your in-network provider may ask for a prior authorization to cover the out-of-network provider at the in-network benefit level if the services are medically necessary and only available from an out-of-network provider.
+Out-of-Network Provider Services Generally, non-emergent care services provided by out-of-network providers are not covered.
+However, you or your in-network provider at the in-network benefit level if the services are medically necessary and only available from an out-of-network provider.
 You or your innetwork provider must ask for prior authorization before you receive the services.
 You will need to reach out to your in-network provider to have them submit the appropriate forms.
 You may also initiate the process yourself by calling the toll-free customer support number on the back of your ID card.

-When we receive your request, we will confirm there are no in-network providers who can provide the requested services.
-If there is an innetwork provider available, your prior authorization request for coverage of services from an out-of-network provider will not be authorized.
+When we receive your request, we will confirm there are no in-network provider available, your prior authorization request for coverage of services from an out-of-network provider will not be authorized.
 Please Note: It is your responsibility to get prior authorization for any services that require it when you see a provider that is out-of-network.
 If you do not ask for prior authorization, and the plan covers the service, you will have to pay a penalty.
 The penalty amount is 50% of the allowed amount.
 However, you will not have to pay more than \$1,500 penalty per occurrence.
 You also have to pay your cost-share.

-The prior authorization request for an out-of-network provider must include the following:

-- A statement explaining how the provider has unique skills or provides unique services that are medically necessary for your care, and that are not reasonably available from an in-network provider, and - Medical records needed to support the request.
+The prior authorization request for an out-of-network provider must include the following: A statement explaining how the provider has unique skills or provides unique services that are medically necessary for your care, and that are not reasonably available from an in-network provider, and Medical records needed to support the request.
 If the out-of-network services are authorized, the plan will cover the service.
-However, in addition to the cost shares, an out-of-network provider can bill you for any amounts over the allowed amount if the provider does not have a contract with us, except for emergency services, covered air ambulance services, or as prohibited by law.
-Amounts over the allowed amount do not count toward your plan deductible and out-of-pocket maximum.

-Exceptions to Prior Authorization for Out-ofNetwork Providers

-Out-of-Network Provider

-Services

-Out-of-network providers can be covered without prior authorization for emergency services, urgent care, and hospital admissions for a medical emergency.
+However, in addition to the cost shares, an out-of-network provider and that are not reasonably available from an in-network provider, and Medical records needed to support the request.
+If the out-of-network services are authorized, the plan will cover the service.
+However, in addition to the cost shares, an out-of-network provider can bill you for a Exceptions to Prior Out-of-network providers can be covered without prior authorization for emergency services, urgent care, and hospital admissions for a medical emergency.
 This includes hospital admissions for emergency drug or alcohol detox or for childbirth.

-If you are admitted to an out-of-network hospital due to an emergency condition, those services are always covered.
+If you are admitted to an out-of-network hospital due to an emergency Authorization for Out-of- Network Providers condition, those services are always covered.
 We will continue to cover those services until you are medically stable and can safely transfer to an in-network hospital.
-Emergency services furnished by an out-of-network provider will be reimbursed on the same basis as a network provider and you will not be billed for charges above the allowed amount under the Balance Billing Protection Act (BBPA) and No Surprises Act (NSA).
+Emergency services furnished by an out-of- network provider will be reimbursed on the same basis as a network provider and you will not be billed for charges above the allowed amount under the Balance Billing Protection Act (BBPA) and No Surprises Act (NSA).